Jash-Vora/Affect2Act/README.md

 ---

+## ⭐ Support This Project

+If you find this work valuable for AGI research or your own projects, please **give it a star** ⭐!
+Your support helps:
+- **Increase visibility** for this critical AGI research
+- **Encourage further development** of emotion-aware AI systems
+- **Build a community** around affective computing and AGI
+- **Validate the importance** of emotional intelligence in AI

+**🚀 Star this repository if you believe emotions are crucial for AGI!**

 ## 📄 License

 Apache 2.0 License - Feel free to use, modify, and distribute for research and development purposes.